FIRST AID FOR MALARIA AND FLU INNOVATION

 EDUCATION & QUALIFICATIONS

 I hold a Bachelor of Science (Hon) in Quantitative Economics degree from Makerere University, which has empowered me with skills in literature review, data collection, data analysis, data interpretation and report writing for conducting scientific research.
-I was one of the best students in the Research project (B+) as I obtained a Second Class Upper degree.

 I have obtained 3 certificates in General Influenza with 2 tests in p2009 Influenza, from Minnesota Center of Excellence for Influenza Research and Surveillance on line training.

 I have also studied all online training modules on Immunology offered by the University of South Carolina.

 - Germán Poveda, Óscar A Estrada-Restrepo, Julián E Morales, Ólver O Hernández, Armando Galeano, Salua Osorio “Integrating knowledge and management regarding the climate-malaria linkages in Colombia” Reference: Current Opinion in Environmental Sustainability, Volume 3, Issue 6, December 2011, Pages 448-460.

 - Tudor Bompa, Ph.D.
 (2004) “Periodization Training: Theory & Methodology”.
 Page 108; published by human Kinetics and distributed by com.

 - M. Voronin “The Great Soviet Encyclopedia, 3rd Edition (1970-1979)”. http://encyclopedia2.thefreedictionary.com/Aerotherapy.

 - Mayer, Gene (2006) “Microbiology and Immunology On-Line Text Book.”
 University of South Carolina School of Medicine.